Kometa-Team/Kometa/docs/kometa/install/local.md

 python3 --version
 ```

-If this doesn't return a version between `3.9` and `3.12`, you'll need to installed a supprted version of Python.
+If this doesn't return a version between `3.9` and `3.12`, you'll need to installed a supported version of Python.

 === ":fontawesome-brands-linux: Linux"